glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 }
 ```

-Again, it is a good idea to keep your project well organised, so in the _Project_ view, click the create menu and create a _Folder_ called _Scripts_.
+Again, it is a good idea to keep your project well organised, so in the _Project_ view, create a _Folder_ called _Scripts_.
 Drag your _myBall_ script into that folder, then save the project.

 ## Links